Videos, Images and Sounds

 This page focuses on finding videos, images and sounds that can be used in papers, presentations and other academic projects or which have scholarly value for research such as oral histories, musical performances, audiobooks, etc.

-If you are looking for popular or educational DVDs and VHS tapes, please see the note titled “Popular and Education DVDs” in the right column.
-If you are looking for instructional videos and tutorials that demonstrate how to use various library tools and resources, see our Instructional & Reference Videos page.
+If you are looking for popular or educational DVDs and Blu-rays, you can find them in SuperSearch by filtering your search to the “Audio Visual” material type and selecting “Available in the library” as the Availability.

 CCSearch (Creative Commons Search) provides a convenient tool to find open web content that you can mix, adapt and re-use.
 Not precisely a search engine, CCSearch offers convenient access to search services provided by other sites and includes music, video and images.